-Therefore, an apostille officially has to come from a government department, and a notarized version of your degree from a private citizen like a solicitor won’t be accepted.
+Therefore, an apostille officially must come from a government department, and a notarized version of your degree from a private citizen like a solicitor won’t be accepted.

 How much Are Colombian Visa Fees?

-Including the application cost, an administrative tax and the Colombian visa cost itself, your application for a M-5 temporary work visa will cost around $280.
-Your visa will only be issued in Bogotá (Avenida 19 No. 98-03, Pisos 3 y 4).
+Including the application cost, administrative tax, and the Colombian visa cost itself, your application for a M-5 temporary work visa will cost around USD 282.

-It’s really a reflection of a country that’s evolving, however, to the ever-increasing number of expats who want to come live and work here.
-By doing so, Colombia is also looking out for its own citizens, making sure their labor isn’t being displaced by a foreign national with the same knowledge and experience.
+It is a must that the applicant demonstrate that he has the experience and essential characteristics to stand out from a Colombian, due to that Colombia it’s a reflection of a country that’s evolving, that is why the increasing number of expats who want to come to live and work here.
+However, Colombia is also looking out for its citizens, ensuring their labor isn’t being displaced by a foreign national with the same knowledge and experience.